-Race & The Entrepreneur will explore the challenges Black entrepreneurs face due to unjust practices that limit their ability to prosper.
-Panelists will discuss how early identification, cultivation and mentorship can impact Black entrepreneurs in their quest to be successful, and the ways established founders can use their resources to drive change and diversity in the field.
+Race & The Entrepreneur explored the challenges Black entrepreneurs face due to unjust practices that limit their ability to prosper.
+Panelists discussed how early identification, cultivation, and mentorship can impact Black entrepreneurs in their quest to be successful, and the ways established founders can use their resources to drive change and diversity in the field.

 Erika H. James, Dean, The Wharton School

 Dean James began her tenure at Wharton July 1, 2020 and in doing so became the first-ever woman and African American to lead the country’s oldest collegiate school of business.
 Prior to Wharton, she was dean of Goizueta Business School at Emory University.
 Throughout Dean James’ award-winning career as a researcher and instructor she has investigated issues of diversity, leadership and crisis management.
 She is the author of numerous journal articles, co-author of the book, “Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis” and was named one of the “Top 10 Women of Power in Education” by Black Enterprise magazine.

 Q & A Facilitator